Harkers Island Fish Species

 What types of fish can I catch in Harkers Island?

-Harkers Island offers a wide variety of fish species, including redfish, bull drum, Spanish mackerel, bluefish, false albacore, amberjack, cobia, king mackerel, and mahi-mahi.
-Whether you're targeting inshore species or heading offshore for a bigger catch, Flying Fish Charters provides expert guidance to help you reel in the best fish.
+Harkers Island offers a wide variety of fish species, (please refer to the target species page) including redfish, bull drum, Spanish mackerel, bluefish, false albacore, amberjack, cobia, king mackerel, and mahi-mahi.
+Whether you're targeting inshore species or heading offshore for a bigger catch, Flying Fish Charters provides expert guidance to help you reach your fishing goals.

-Yes, mahi-mahi can be found in the waters around Harkers Island, especially during the warmer months.
-These colorful fish are a popular target for offshore charters, and Flying Fish Charters offers guided fishing trips to help you reel in mahi-mahi and other exciting species.
+Yes, in Spring and Summer Mahi-Mahi can be found in the waters around Cape Lookout.
+These colorful fish are a popular target for offshore charters, but there are times when Mahi are much much closer.
+Flying Fish Charters offers guided fishing trips to help you reel in mahi-mahi inshore and off shore!

-What are the best fishing spots in Harkers Island?
+What are the best fishing spots near Harkers Island?

-Some of the best fishing spots in Harkers Island include the waters around Shackleford Banks, Cape Lookout, and the Cape Shoals.
-Whether you're interested in fly fishing Harkers Island or inshore fishing, Flying Fish Charters will guide you to the most productive areas based on current fishing conditions.
+Some of the best fishing spots near Harkers Island include the waters around Shackleford Banks, Cape Lookout, and the Cape Shoals.
+Flying Fish Charters will guide you to the most productive areas based on current fishing conditions.

-Can I fish for king mackerel in Harkers Island?
+Can I fish for king Mackerel near Harkers Island?

 Yes, king mackerel are a popular species in the waters off Harkers Island, particularly during the summer and fall months.
 Flying Fish Charters offers North Carolina fly fishing excursions and light tackle fishing trips that target king mackerel and other pelagic species.